Tupolev Tu-154: Current operators

-As of August 2017, there were 44 Tupolev Tu-154 aircraft of all variants still in civil, governmental or military service.
+As of August 2025, there were around 25 Tupolev Tu-154 aircraft of all variants still in governmental or military service.

 A 45th aircraft has been sighted flying with Air Kyrgyzstan in 2017, but is not listed by the airline as part of its fleet.
 A 46th aircraft, a Polish Tu-154 with operational number 102, is currently in storage at the military airport in Mińsk Mazowiecki.
 It was operated by 36th Special Aviation Regiment, but after the 2010 Polish Air Force Tu-154 crash of the Tu-154 101, the Regiment has been disbanded and the plane was grounded.
 It was fully operational, but the government decided not to use or sell it until the investigation into the Smoleńsk crash is finished.
 As of June 2021 the aircraft is not flying, and it is unlikely to come back into service, since the government operates a fleet of brand-new, more fuel-efficient jets like the Gulfstream G550 and the Boeing 737 NG.
 In 2020 it was revealed by the investigation team, led by Antoni Macierewicz, that the aircraft was structurally damaged.
 The access to the aircraft was restricted by the general prosecutor, and entering its hangar requires a special permission.

-As of June 2015, the remaining operators are:
+As of June 2015, the remaining operators were:

 Operational history

 In January 2010 Russian flag carrier Aeroflot announced the retirement of its Tu-154 fleet after 40 years, with the last scheduled flight being Aeroflot Flight 736 from Yekaterinburg to Moscow on 31 December 2009.
-In December 2010, Uzbekistan Airways also declared that it was retiring its Tu-154s.
+In December 2010, Uzbekistan Airways also declared that it was retiring its Tu-154s, replaced by the Airbus A320.
 In February 2011, all remaining Iranian Tu-154s were grounded after two incidents.

 On 27 December 2016, the Russian Ministry of Defence announced that it had grounded all of its Tu-154s until the end of the investigation into the December 2016 crash of a 1983 Tupolev Tu-154.
 This was followed by the grounding of all Tu-154s in Russia.
 The Tu-154 had crashed into the Black Sea just after takeoff from Sochi, Russia, on 25 December 2016 killing all 92 people on board, including 64 members of the Alexandrov Ensemble, an official army choir of the Russian Armed Forces.

 In October 2020 ALROSA, the last Russian passenger airline to operate this aircraft, retired its last remaining Tu-154.